 If you are feeling lonely or dealing with grief, Valentine’s Day on 14 February can be a difficult day.
 Here’s how to navigate the day with more ease.

-Here are some things to remember, and suggestions on some things you can do that may make the day a little easier to manage.
+Here, we share some ways to help make the day a little easier to manage.

 Many of us feel lonely, and not just on one day of the year.
-A recent Relationships Australia study found one in six of us experience periods of loneliness.
+A study from Relationships Australia found one in six of us experience periods of loneliness.

 Dealing with loneliness on Valentine’s Day